 During May and June 2019, the efforts of each of OpGen and Curetis focused on investor meetings for a potential combination, and considerations by each party of stand-alone strategies and likelihood of success.
-Advisors and counsel to the parties participated in a few calls regarding possible transaction structure alternatives for a business combination between Curetis N.V. and OpGen.
-The analyses considered the complexity of the proposed transaction, various structuring alternatives, the anticipated time lines and the approval requirements associated with each possible transaction structure.
+Representatives of HC Wainwright and Crosstree, and counsel from Linklaters LLP and Ballard Spahr LLP, counsel to the parties, participated in a few calls regarding possible transaction structure alternatives for a business combination between Curetis N.V. and OpGen.
+The analyses considered the complexity of the proposed transaction, various structuring alternatives, the anticipated time-lines and the approval requirements associated with each possible transaction structure.

-At the Curetis SB meeting held on May 15, 2019, the MB updated the SB on a joint investor presentation being developed by OpGen and Curetis N.V. to present the proposed business combination financing needs to investors to gauge potential interest.
-The entire SB reviewed the status once again in detail at this meeting.
-Other key topics discussed at that SB meeting included the commercial progress in the U.S., hand-over of European customers and business to Menarini, other strategic business development and partnering opportunities for Unyvero A30 platform and ARESdb.
+At the Curetis SB meeting held on May 15, 2019, the Curetis MB updated the Curetis SB on a joint investor presentation being developed by OpGen and Curetis N.V. to present the proposed business combination financing needs to investors to gauge potential interest.
+The entire Curetis SB reviewed the status once again in detail at this meeting.
+Other key topics discussed at that Curetis SB meeting included the commercial progress in the United States, hand-over of European customers and business to Menarini, other strategic business development and partnering opportunities for Unyvero A30 RQ platform and ARESdb.
 Regular conversations were also held between the Curetis MB and Crosstree as well as the OpGen team to fine tune ideas of possible business combination scenarios.